mapnik/mapnik-reference/README.md

-# reference.json
+# mapnik-reference

-`reference.json` is a parse-able spec of what Mapnik can do - what symbolizers it supports and the properties they can contain.
+`mapnik-reference` is a parse-able spec of what Mapnik can do - what symbolizers it supports and the properties they can contain.
 It's useful for building parsers, tests, compilers, and syntax highlighting/checking for languages.